DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 ![](./attachments/Pasted%20image%2020220514155639.png)

-This is just a reflected XSS, but if we can somehow store a malicious payload in the the `bookings` database we might be able to steal a session cookie from an employee of the airline.
-When he opens the booking table in the backend admin portal, the injected code will be executed and send hos cookie to us.
+This is just a reflected XSS, but if we can somehow store a malicious payload in the the `bookings` database we might be able to steal a session cookie from an employee at the airline.
+When he opens the booking table in the backend admin portal, the injected code will be executed and his browser cookie will be sent to us.

 This can be done by injecting a payload into the booking request.